-E-Square, which we believe is South Africa's leading entrepreneur education campus, provides a full range of programs from pre-primary through primary school, secondary school and vocational college.
+E-Square, is an entrepreneur education campus in South Africa, providing a full range of programs from preprimary through primary school, secondary school and vocational college.
 Genius Group Ltd entered into an agreement to purchase E-Square in November 2020 for a purchase price anticipated to be approximately \$0.667 million (ZAR 10 million).
 E-Square's training programs are government-funded, corporate-sponsored, and include a partnership with Microsoft Imagination Academy, providing technology skills to students.
 We plan to expand this model globally via our Edtech platform, faculty certifications and licenses to schools and vocational colleges.